Samina Baig: Early life and career

+Career

-Climbing Mount Everest
+Mount Everest

 Samina Baig became the first Pakistani woman to climb Mount Everest on 19 May 2013.
 She was joined by Indian twin girls Tashi and Nungshi Malik in climbing Mount Everest and they together perched national flags of India and Pakistan side-by-side atop the peak, to spread a message of Indo-Pakistani friendship and peace.
 In an interview with her brother before the ascent; Baig also stated that the expedition was a demonstration of gender equality.
-Samina's Brother Mirza Ali, approximately 248m short from the summit of Everest, let his sister go to the summit on her own without his support, to present a message of female empowerment in Pakistan.
+Samina's brother, Mirza Ali, approximately 248m short from the summit of Everest, let his sister go to the summit on her own without his support, to present a message of female empowerment in Pakistan.

-The Express Tribune reported that Baig had not used any supplementary oxygen, although The Hindu reported that she had planned the opposite.
+The Express Tribune reported that Baig had not used any supplementary oxygen, although The Hindu reported that she had planned otherwise.
 On 1 April, Baig and company climbed the Nepalese south face of the mountain.
 The expedition to the summit took 48 days, the team traversed the South Col pass in eight hours, with the mountaineers reaching their goal on the sixtieth anniversary of Edmund Hillary and Sherpa Tenzing's first successful conquest of Everest.
 She was congratulated for the achievement by the President of Pakistan Asif Ali Zardari.